The Laughter Files β€” An Encyclopedia of Comedy

 04

-She was married to the magician Geoffrey Durham from 1980 to 1992; they had two children, Grace and Henry.
+She married the magician Geoffrey Durham in 1980; they separated in 2002 and divorced in 2005, and had two children, Grace and Henry.

 05